Many churches have special events with the idea of “invite a friend” or to open up their church to the neighborhood.

 Someone had a really bad experience visiting a church – so bad they shared it on twitter.

 I blacked out the church name.
-The visitor card pictured to the right came across my Evangelismcoach twitter feed this week.
+The visitor card pictured below came across my Evangelismcoach twitter feed this week.

 I hope your church doesn’t receive visitor cards like this.